 Despite switching positions, we still lost many games.
-But coach and I were proud because we played much better than if I had stayed a striker.
-The score may tell us that we lost, but we inherently won.
-I am proud that I have done not what a true striker would, but what a true captain.
+But my coach and I were proud because we played much better than if I had stayed a striker.
+The scoreboard may tell us that we lost, but we won a different victory.
+I am proud that I have done not what a true striker would, but what a true captain should.
 I learned what it meant to be a leader that year.

 As a player, a legendary striker like Ronaldo gets the spotlight.
 But at heart, I prefer to be a leader like Del Piero.